mhuggins/boxviewrb/README.md

 <a name="view"/>
 #### View

 Opens a default browser using the viewer url to view a BoxView converted document.
-Requires a session_id.
+Requires a `session_id`.

 ```ruby
 BoxView::Session.view